neskodi/threejs-boilerplate/README.md

 }
 ```

+In this case it is your responsibility to name your lights and adjust their positions.

-All lights created here will be accessible as World.lights in your scripts.js.
+All lights created here will be accessible as ```World.lights``` in your scripts.js.

 You can also turn off all lighting by setting `lights` to false and then work with
-your own lights as you see fit.
+your own lights as you see fit directly in scripts.js.

 #### Grid